hohland-cblp/AwsSignature/README.md

-#library for easy creation of Aws signature
+# Library for easy creation of Aws signature